 I don’t have all those exercises on the website yet, but that’s why I have recommended some existing programs like P90X and the like, plus the routine I gave you.
 (If you’d like to sign up for a year-long subscription to unlimited workout programs, let me know, I can get you that).

 You can also do a quick search online for those types of workouts (more videos coming soon!), or use a workout app.
-I love Nike Training Club (NTC) when I don’t feel like designing my own workout.
+I love Nike Training Club (NTC) when I don’t feel like thinking.
 It is challenging and super customizable and searchable.
 I really recommend it!

 Remember to also eat clean (that means avoiding processed foods, added sugars, hydrogenated fats, fast food, candies, etc…) and eat to fuel your body’s progress and you’ll start seeing and feeling changes in the first two weeks!